marioathan99/PythonCoinFlip.py/README.md

-This one is to learn the "if" statements
+This one is to learn the "if" statements and the random() module :)